K) Provision

 (c) Personal guarantee of some of the Directors of the Company.

-(a) Primary Security : On the current assets and fixed assets purchased / created out of the credit facilities so extended and Pari Passu charge on the entire current assets of the Company and extension of second pari passu charge on fixed assets of the Company situated at Village Yavluj and talangade both at Kolhapur.
+(a) Primary Security : On the current assets and fixed assets purchased / created out of the credit facilities so extended and Pari Passu charge on the entire current assets of the Company and extension of second pari passu charge on fixed assets of the Company situated at Village Yavluj and Talandage both at Kolhapur.

 (b) Collateral Security: No fresh collateral security.
 GECL 2.0 shall rank second charge with the existing credit facility in terms of cash flow and securities.

-(a) Primary Security : On the current assets and fixed assets purchased / created out of the credit facilities so extended and Pari Passu charge on the entire current assets of the Company and extension of second pari passu charge on fixed assets of the Company situated at Village Yavluj and talangade both at Kolhapur.
+(a) Primary Security : On the current assets and fixed assets purchased / created out of the credit facilities so extended and Pari Passu charge on the entire current assets of the Company and extension of second pari passu charge on fixed assets of the Company situated at Village Yavluj and talandage both at Kolhapur.

 (b) Collateral Security: No fresh collateral security.
 GECL 2.0 Extn shall rank second charge with the existing credit facility in terms of cash flow and securities.

-Facilities are also covered under emergency Credit Line Guarantee Scheme (ECLGS) administered by National Credit Guarantee Trustee Company (NCGTC) Ltd,
+Facilities are also covered under emergency Credit Line Guarantee Scheme (ECLGS) administered by National Credit Guarantee Trustee Company (NCGTC) Ltd.

 37 FINANCIAL RISK MANAGEMENT OBJECTIVE AND POLICIES